 Anya George is a “knowledgeable, decisive and pragmatic” lawyer admired by clients, one of whom notes she “always demonstrated excellent attention to detail and was incredibly responsive”.

-Anya George is a partner (as of 1 January 2019) in Schellenberg Wittmer's dispute resolution group in Zürich.
+Anya George is a partner in Schellenberg Wittmer's dispute resolution group in Zürich.
 Her practice focuses on international commercial arbitration and litigation.
-She represents states, state-owned entities and private companies in complex multi-jurisdictional disputes across a wide range of sectors with particular emphasis on energy, natural resources and manufacturing and sales agreements.
-She handles arbitrations under the rules of the ICC, LCIA, UNCITRAL and SCAI and before the PCA, and in ad hoc proceedings.
-Anya has special expertise in arbitration-related litigation, including enforcement and setting-aside proceedings before the Swiss Supreme Court, in both French and German.
-She also advises clients on business and human rights issues.
+She represents states, state-owned entities and private companies in complex multi-jurisdictional disputes across a wide range of sectors with particular emphasis on insurance and reinsurance, energy, natural resources and manufacturing and sales agreements.

-Anya is a co-chair of the LCIA's Young International Arbitration Group (YIAG) and an associate of the Chartered Institute of Arbitrators.
+Anya is trilingual (English/French/German) and dual-qualified as a Swiss attorney and a solicitor of England and Wales.
+She is a co-chair of the LCIA's Young International Arbitration Group (YIAG) and an associate of the Chartered Institute of Arbitrators.
 Anya speaks and publishes regularly on a variety of international arbitration topics.